US shames Afghan leaders’ obstinance as pandemic looms

 KABUL, Afghanistan (AP) — Washington’s unprecedented threat to cut $1 billion in Afghanistan funding — a response to the refusal of rivals in Kabul to work together to advance peace — comes at a time when the impoverished nation risks being overwhelmed by the coronavirus pandemic.

-There was no immediate response Tuesday from President Ashraf Ghani and his bitter rival, former Chief Executive Abdullah Abdullah, a day after U.S. Secretary of State Mike Pompeo called them out in a harsh statement.
+On Tuesday both President Ashraf Ghani and his rival, former Chief Executive Abdullah Abdullah, blamed one another for failing to resolve the feuding, which prompted U.S. Secretary of State Mike Pompeo to threaten the massive funding cut.

-Pompeo on Monday, in unannounced but urgent visit to Kabul, held inconclusive meetings with Ghani and Abdullah, then flew to the Gulf to meet with a leader of the Taliban, the Afghan insurgents who last month signed a peace deal with the U.S. as a first step toward withdrawing American troops from Afghanistan by mid-2021.
+Pompeo called out the two leaders as he ended a rushed visit to Afghanistan on Monday, defying a near-global travel ban because of the virus.
+He left Kabul without being able to secure a power-sharing deal.

+Ghani told the nation in a televised address that Abdullah’s power-sharing demands were unconstitutional.
+For his part, Abdullah said Pompeo’s visit was a missed opportunity.

 Pompeo said the Trump administration would slash $1 billion in assistance to Afghanistan and reduce all cooperation unless Ghani and Abdullah agree on forming a new government.
 Speaking to reporters aboard his plane on the return flight home, Pompeo said he was hopeful the two rivals “will get their act together and we won’t have to” cut the assistance.
 “But we’re prepared to do that,” he said.

+“I can assure you that the reduction of the U.S. assistance would not have a direct impact on the system,” Ghani said in his speech.

+From Kabul, Pompeo flew to the Persian Gulf to meet with a leader of the Taliban, the Afghan insurgent group that last month signed a peace deal with the U.S. as a first step toward withdrawing American troops from Afghanistan by mid-2021.

-As part of the peace deal, rival factions in Afghanistan were to come together in all-Afghan talks about shaping the country’s future.
+As part of the deal, rival factions in Afghanistan were to come together in all-Afghan talks about shaping the country’s future.
 However, Washington made clear from the start that the pace of a U.S. troop withdrawal is linked to the Taliban clamping down on terror groups and aiding in the fight against the militant Islamic State group — not on the success of intra-Afghan talks.

-A senior Afghan official familiar with Pompeo’s discussions in Kabul said Monday there were no results but that efforts would continue.
-The official did not indicate a compromise was imminent.
-He spoke to The Associated Press on condition of anonymity because he wasn’t authorized to speak to reporters about the talks.

 Ghani and Abdullah, his main rival in last September’s disputed presidential polls, have been waging a bitter power struggle that has seen both men declare themselves president in competing inauguration ceremonies earlier this month.